Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: Implicit derivatives at an operator's root, and for rate-distortion problems

 for each $i = 1, \dots, T$.
 Functions are understood henceforth to be evaluated at $(\bm{x}_0, \beta_0)$, unless otherwise stated.
 Write $D_\beta F$ for the vector whose $i$-th entry is $\tfrac{\partial F_i}{\partial \beta}$.
 The calculation of $\dbeta{\bm{x}}$ thus boils down to solving the linear equation\footnote{ It suffices to find a linear pre-image under $D_{\bm{x}} F$ if it is not invertible.}

-This is an implicit ordinary differential equation (ODE), describing how the root $\bm{x}$ evolves with $\beta$. cf., the discussion in \ref{sub:taylor-method-for-RD-root-tracking}.
-It is an immediate consequence of the Implicit Function Theorem, \cite[Theorem 5]{de2014implicit}, at least when the Jacobian is non-singular.
-In Section \ref{part:details}.\ref{sub:encoders-beta-derivatives}, we derive an explicit form of this ODE for RD (Theorem \ref{thm:beta-ODE-in-marginal-coords}).
-We show there that a fixed-point $\inputmarginalVect$, corresponding to the optimal reproduction marginal distribution of the Blahut-Arimoto algorithm with a full support, satisfies
+This is an implicit ordinary differential equation (ODE), describing how the root $\bm{x}$ evolves with $\beta$. cf., Section \ref{sub:taylor-method-for-RD-root-tracking} on the analyticity of RD roots.
+This ODE is an immediate consequence of the Implicit Function Theorem, \cite[Theorem 5]{de2014implicit}, at least when the Jacobian is non-singular.
+We derive its explicit form \eqref{eq:RD-ODE-in-main-text} for RD later, in Theorem \ref{thm:beta-ODE-in-marginal-coords} (Section \ref{part:details}.\ref{sub:encoders-beta-derivatives}).
+A marginal distribution $\inputmarginalVect$ of full support on the reproduction alphabet $\hat{\cal{X}}$ which is a fixed-point of Blahut-Arimoto satisfies